bslgrg00/gbif-image-scraper/README.md

     pip install requests pandas
     ```

-3. Find the `taxonKey` for your species from GBIF.
+3. Find the `taxonKey` for your species from GBIF (refer to the instructions above on how to find the taxonKey).

-4. Run the script with the `taxonKey` as an argument:
+4. Run the script with comma-separated `taxonKeys`:
     ```bash
-    python gbif_scrapper.py <taxonKey>
+    python gbif_scrapper.py <taxonKey1>,<taxonKey2>,<taxonKey3>
     ```
     Example:
     ```bash
-    python gbif_scrapper.py 3173333  # Replace 3173333 with the actual taxonKey for your species
+    python gbif_scrapper.py 1234567,9876543,9810246  # Replace with the actual taxonKeys for your species
     ```

 5. The script will download images and save metadata to `metadata.xlsx`.